AleksandarDzudzevic/TutoringWebApp/README.md

                           pbkdf2_sha256__default_rounds = 30000
                           )
 ```
-Fig.11 Shows the encryption function used for securing users' data
+Fig.11 Shows the encryption function used for password hashing for the Tutorflix website.

-Fig. 11 shows the process and encryption method used for password hashing for the Tutorflix website.
 To prevent any serious harm in the case of data leaking, if the same password is used in multiple places, an intruder can use that and the email for other web services, hurting the user in the process.
 ```.py
 # This function receives an unsafe password and returns the hashed password
 def encrypt_password(user_passowrd):